ipfs/community/CONTRIBUTING_JS.md

 # JavaScript Contributing Guidelines

 These guidelines reflect our shared consensus on protocol and etiquette from what we've built so far.

-Every single item that is presented here is the result of lots of experimentation.
-However, that doesn't mean that there isn't a better way to do things.
+Every single item that is presented here is the result of lots of experimentation; however that doesn't mean that there isn't a better way to do things.
 What we have below is simply what we've found to work best for us.

 In this document you will find notes about:

 - Project structure.
 - Code style.